cloudmesh-community/fa18-523-83/project-report/report.md

 many components involved and it would take multiple steps and complex code to deploy from one environment to another. *Makefile* and *Docker* provides convenient deployments that only require simple command and speed up implementation in machine learning code.

 ## Acknowledgements

-The author would like to thank professor Lakowski and his class's TAs for helping with materials, markdown writing techniques, and review of this project.
+The author would like to thank professor Gregor von Laszewski and his class's TAs for helping with materials, markdown writing techniques, and review of this project.

 ## References